 Shadow of the Colossus is a classic PlayStation title, a game that performed graphical marvels when it was released on the PlayStation 2 in 2005.
 Now it's been remastered with 4K and HDR support, and this time around the game world is more beautiful than ever, while keeping the original's emotional weight and gameplay.

-It's an easy pick for our best games for PS4 list.
+It's an easy pick for our best PS4 games list.

 For those looking for a gaming experience quite unlike any other, Shadow of the Colossus is a must-play.
 In our full review of the title we called it "a journey well worth taking once, and somehow even more worthwhile second time around"

 PS4 Pro support?
-2 modes: cinematic with 4K, HDR and 30 fps or performance with 60 fps.
+Two modes: cinematic with 4K, HDR and 30 fps or performance with 60 fps.